b-laztornex/kzo-admin-panel/README.md

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).

+## Running the poject locally

+1.  [back end] start the server poetry run uvicorn app:app --host 0.0.0.0 --port 8025

+2.  [front end] Once the service already start, create an .env file in the root of the folder and add the following in the file:

+VITE_API_DEV_URL="http://0.0.0.0:8025"

+make sure that the url match the one that is expose when running uvicorn

+3. [front end] make sure to install all the depencies runnig npm install

 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!